VryanL/Highlight_with_reg_express/README.md

 cmake to build

-Load - copys a file to the window
+Load - copies a file to the window

 Process - highlights number and emails